insidersec/insider/README.md

 ### Usage

+OBS.: Do not put insider in the same project folder.

-OBS.: The target folder should contain all the source code that should be analyzed, we plan to release support for compiled binaries for iOS, and Android' APKs.
+The target folder should contain all the source code that should be analyzed, we plan to release support for compiled binaries for iOS, and Android' APKs.

 ```
 ./insider --help